-Environmentally Sensitive Habitat Area: Defined by the California Coastal Act Section 30107.5 as "Any area in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments."

-In the Sonoma County Local Coastal Plan, environmentally sensitive habitat areas include those areas which meet one of the following criteria: (1) habitats containing or supporting "rare and endangered" species as defined by the State Fish and Game Commission, (2) all perennial and intermittent rivers, streams, their tributaries, and associated riparian habitat, (3) coastal tide lands and marshes, (4) coastal and offshore areas containing breeding or nesting sites and coastal areas used by migratory and resident water-associated birds for resting and feeding, (5) marine mammal haul out areas, (6) areas used for scientific study and research concerning fish and wildlife, (7) lakes and ponds and adjacent shore habitat, (8) existing game and wildlife refuges and reserves, and (9) sand dunes.
-Setbacks or described perimiters?
+Environmentally Sensitive Habitat Area: Any area in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments.
+Environmentally sensitive habitat areas include those areas which meet one of the following criteria: (1) habitats containing or supporting "rare and endangered" species as defined by the State Fish and Game Commission, (2) all perennial and intermittent streams and their tributaries, (3) coastal tide lands and marshes, (4) coastal and offshore areas containing breeding or nesting sites and coastal areas used by migratory and resident water-associated birds for resting and feeding, (5) areas used for scientific study and research concerning fish and wildlife, (6) lakes and ponds and adjacent shore habitat, (7) existing game and wildlife refuges and reserves, and (8) sand dunes.